Kosinkadink/ComfyUI-AnimateDiff-Evolved/README.md

 Examples shown here will also often make use of two helpful set of nodes:
 - [ComfyUI-Advanced-ControlNet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet) for loading files in batches and controlling which latents should be affected by the ControlNet inputs (work in progress, will include more advance workflows + features for AnimateDiff usage later).
-- [comfyui_controlnet_aux](https://github.com/Fannovel16/comfyui_controlnet_aux) for ControlNet preprocessors not present in vanilla ComfyUI.
+- [comfy_controlnet_preprocessors](https://github.com/Fannovel16/comfy_controlnet_preprocessors) for ControlNet preprocessors not present in vanilla ComfyUI; this repo is archived, and future development by the dev will happen here: [comfyui_controlnet_aux](https://github.com/Fannovel16/comfyui_controlnet_aux).
+While most preprocessors are common between the two, some give different results.
+Workflows linked here use the archived version, comfy_controlnet_preprocessors.

 ## How to Use